Reviews You Can Rely On

 Tents with a floorless pyramid construction are also quick to set up when stormy weather is upon you.
 The Gossamer Gear The Two is super simple.
 Just peg out the edges and insert one or two poles inside.
 This makes it very easy to set up during high winds or storms.

-Find a tent with adjustable guy lines like the Gossamer Gear the...
+ultralight tent - find a tent with adjustable guy lines like the gossamer gear the...

 Find a tent with adjustable guy lines like the Gossamer Gear the Two.
 It'll make adjustments and adaptability far easier to deal with in odd camping sites.

 The Durston X-Mid 1P also requires two poles, but its rectangular design and clever ventilation access points for the poles make it quick and easy.
 And once the rain fly is up, you can put up the inner tent body from within, away from any weather.
-We could set up both in under four minutes, even in the wind, with one person.
+We could set up both in under four minutes, with conditions degrading, and alone.
 If you're looking for extra space, Durston also sells a two-person version of this shelter.

 Credit: Justin Simoni

-Tarp tents like the StratoSpire Li, Aeon Li, and the Zpacks Duplex include adjustable guy lines with easy-to-use cord locks, but they take a little time to figure out.
-However, this feature makes it much easier to make micro-adjustments in the middle of the night.
-If you wake up to snow or heavy rain and didn't correctly tension your tent before you went to sleep, easily tightening the guy lines is much faster than repositioning stakes.
+Tarp tents such as the Aeon Liand the Zpacks Duplex Classic include adjustable guylines with time-saving cord locks, but they do take a little time to initially figure out.
+Once mastered, this feature makes it much easier to then make micro-adjustments in the middle of the night.
+If you wake up to snow or heavy rain and didn't correctly tension your tent before you went to sleep, easily tightening guylines is much faster than repositioning stakes.

 ultralight tent - so which ultralight tent are you leaning towards? before making any...